aprevost/SalesTaxExercise/README.md

 - I did not knowingly make use of any recent additions to Java, so the code should be backwards compatible with any Java 8 or higher JDK, but this has not been tested.

-3) The project has one 3rd-party Maven dependency, [Joda-Money](https://www.joda.org/joda-money/), used to avoid having to build a custom package to support multiple currencies.
+3) The project has two 3rd-party Maven dependencies:

+- [Joda-Money](https://www.joda.org/joda-money/), used to avoid having to build a custom package to support multiple currencies

+- [icu4j](https://unicode-org.github.io/icu-docs/apidoc/released/icu4j/), used to avoid having to build region-handling logic from scratch

 4) The project depends on JUnit 5 for the unit and integration (end-to-end) tests.